oplatek/e2end/README.md

 Todo
 ----
+- dynamic batch_size
+- todo how to emaluate args from commandline
+- how to backprogate through `tf.assign` and multiple turns? tf.run_partial?
 - speed - speed up development by using GPU on OSX - https://gist.github.com/ageitgey/819a51afa4613649bd18
 - use "autoencoding objective" as regularization/prove that the model is able to remember necessary pieces
 - speed- robust learning - batch normalization - http://stackoverflow.com/questions/33949786/how-could-i-use-batch-normalization-in-tensorflow